rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part09/README.md

 System.out.println(set); // [f, l, o, w]
 ````

-Recall that elements in a ConcurrentSkipListSet are sorted according to their natural
+Elements in a `ConcurrentSkipListSet` are sorted according to their natural ordering.
-ordering.

 You should use a concurrent collection to combine the results, ensuring that the results
-of concurrent threads do not cause a ConcurrentModificationException.
+of concurrent threads do not cause a `ConcurrentModificationException`.

-### Using the One-Argument collect() Method
+### Using the One-Argument `collect()` Method

-Recall that the one-argument version of collect() takes a collector argument, as shown in
-the following example:
+The one-argument version of `collect()` takes a collector argument, as shown in the following example:

 ````
 Stream<String> stream = Stream.of("w", "o", "l", "f").parallel();